 Develop a Plan for the First Day of Kindergarten.
-Some schools have strict policies and prefer parents to say good-bye outside,most would ask you to bring child to classroom and spend 10-15 minutes with the student.
+Some schools have strict policies and prefer parents to say goodbye outside, most would ask you to bring the child to the classroom and spend 10-15 minutes with the student.
 Once you know your school's guidelines, you can prepare your child ahead of time so she will know what to expect.
-If your school has a policy that invites you to come in to the classroom, talk about how long you will be there (10-15 minutes may be all you need).
-When saying good-bye, mean it.
+If your school has a policy that invites you to come into the classroom, talk about how long you will be there (10-15 minutes may be all you need).
+When saying goodbye, mean it.
 If you anticipate a difficulty might occur for your child, when it comes to rest time or separating in the morning, feel free to discuss it with your child's teacher or principal so that together you can ease the transition for your child.
 Remember you know your child better than anyone else.

 Taking the Bus.
 If your child will be attending BPS and has been assigned a bus, you may want to take off the morning of the first day of school to see him off, and then follow the bus to get to know the route your child will take to school.
 Please include a name tag with your child information so that the school knows where the child belongs.